Tween & Teen Programs

 The Museum hosts regular free design jams for teens.
 Twice a month on Friday afternoons, teens ages 14 and up are invited to come hang out, get exclusive access to the Museum, and experiment with new tools while solving design challenges.
 If you're a high school student looking for more info, sign up for our teen programs newsletter to receive updates.
 Sessions for 2017–2018 are posted here.

 Teen Council members collaborate with other NYC teens to help shape the Museum’s teen programs offerings, and take a leadership role in the planning of a large-scale Teen Design Jam at the Museum.
 Participants learn more about working in an arts and cultural organization, meet museum professionals, and gain real-world experience in event-planning, outreach, and project management.
-Applications for the 2017 program are now open.
+Applications for the 2017-2018 program are now closed.

 Future Lab Program